Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstractions-pitfalls.markdown

 Their extreme precision.
 The lack of gaps.

-Victms of their own perfection:
+Victims of their own perfection:
 There is no room to breathe.

 {:refdef: style="text-align: center;"}